-Enter a world of opulence and reinvention, and explore the journey of hard-paste porcelain, through the finest examples of vases, teapots, figurines, dishes, and more.
+Enter a world of opulence and reinvention, and explore the journey of hard-paste porcelain, through the finest examples of vases, teapots, figurines, services, and more.

 Often referred to as “white gold,” due to its natural color and high value, porcelain was originally produced by China in the 9th century.
 The exportation to Europe by the Portuguese and Dutch in the 16th century created a vast demand for these goods, heretofore unknown outside of Asia.
 The recipe for porcelain remained a mystery in Europe until the early 18th century, when the Meissen Manufactory in Saxony discovered the essential ingredient, kaolin, a soft white clay.
 From there, the secret traveled throughout Europe, to Vienna in 1718 under Claudius du Paquier and nationalized in 1744 by Empress Maria Theresa; to Saint Petersburg, Russia, in 1744 at the Imperial Porcelain Manufactory following Peter the Great’s visit to Saxony; to Berlin in 1763 at the Royal Porcelain Factory (KPM); and finally to France, at Sèvres in the late 1760s.